riipandi/otentik-authenticator-desktop/README.md

 ## Contributing

 Thank you for considering contributing to this project!
-If you want to start contributing or discover a security ulnerability within Wasta, please send me a direct message on [Twitter](https://s.id/dmaris).
+If you want to start contributing or discover a security vulnerability within Otentik Authenticator, please send me a direct message on [Twitter](https://s.id/dmaris).

 ## Thanks to...